Pricing

 PAYMENT POLICIES

 Payment is required at the time of service.
-Checks, venmo or cash are preferred.
-Credit card payments can be accepted; there is an additional 3.275% surcharge for using paypal and a 3.5% surcharge for using Square.
+Checks, Venmo or cash are preferred.
+Credit card payments can be accepted; there is an additional 3% surcharge for using Paypal and Square.

 If for any reason you are unable to pay at the time of service, please advise of this in advance.
 Payment is due within 15 days.
 There will be an additional $10 fee for re-invoicing if payment is not received within 15 days.